-The key audit matter How the matter was addressed in our audit The valuation of Software is a key audit matter due to the: Our audit procedures included: Significance of Software carried on the balance sheet Evaluating the Group's accounting policy to recognise and capitalise software development costs using the criteria in accounting standards.
-Testing a sample of internal controls to ensure the Group's compliance with the accounting policy.
-This included testing Management's review and authorisation of internal and external costs to be capitalised to an in-house software development - Significance of Software write off's \$1,810,000 and an accelerated amortisation charge of \$374,000 during the year.
-Reassessment of useful life of the Group's major operating software platform Controller 5 ("C5") from 15 years to 10 years during the year.
-Increased focus of the Board and Senior project.

-Management during the year on the valuation of capitalised Software.
+The key audit matter

+The valuation of Software is a key audit matter due to the:

+- Significance of Software carried on the balance sheet - Significance of Software write off's \$1,810,000 and an accelerated amortisation charge of \$374,000 during the year. - Reassessment of useful life of the Group's major operating software platform Controller 5 ("C5") from 15 years to 10 years during the year. - Increased focus of the Board and Senior Management during the year on the valuation of capitalised Software. - Nature of Software carried on the balance sheet which comprises predominantly in-